sad-cow-png/Shared-Spaces/README.md

 users to locate their intended space intuitively.

 Shared Spaces services the needs of a post-pandemic world, available on desktop and mobile devices.

+For Developers:

+Create Space Background:
+    Creating a space for each proprietor involves entering data to a form that will save entries into a separate spaces database so that each shared spaces listed space will exist as it's own entry that can be associated to individual accounts.
+The data fields for the spaces database is handled in views.py and saved from there.
+The database must be individually migrated.